+Reasonably expected constituents of the fume would include: Primarily - iron oxide and fluorides.
+Secondary complex oxide of calcium, manganese, silicon, magnesium sodium, nickel, potassium and titanium.
 Reasonably expected gaseous products would include carbon oxides, nitrogen oxides and ozone.
 Air contaminants around the welding area can be affected by the welding process and influence the composition and quantity of fumes and gases produced.

 Refer to applicable national exposure limits for fume compounds, including those exposure limits for fume compounds found in related section.
-Manganese also have low exposure limits, in some countries that may be easily exceeded.